VoIP for e-commerce companies

 Marketplaces (buyer + seller)

-More complex than a single online store.
+Buyer calls and seller calls stay separated, by country and by role, even at high volume.
 Buyer support, seller support, partner support, payment issue routing, dispute support, local numbers by country, routing by marketplace region, CRM or helpdesk-connected calls.
-Communication stays organized as the marketplace grows.

 How it works